cjratcliff/ml-compiled/docs/linear_algebra.rst

 Hermitian matrix
 =====================
-The complex equivalent of a symmetric matrix.
-A = A*, where * represents the conjugate transpose.
+The complex equivalent of a symmetric matrix. :math:`A = A^*`, where * represents the conjugate transpose.

 Hadamard product
 =====================